 |Purpose:||explore and transmit knowledge||address business transactions: sell, buy, explain|

 Academic writing is largely about problematizing and exploring ideas.

-Formatting & Visual Language
+3. Formatting & Use of Visual Language

 Academic writers may communicate in long, complicated sentences and long paragraphs.
 It’s not unusual in professional-peer review journals, to see paragraphs that are 300 to 500+ words long.